 Undoubtedly hardwood floors look classic and chic, but if you have them, it is inevitable to avoid scratching your wooden floors even if you stay careful using these prevention techniques.
 Most of these scratches result due to pets, furniture, and smaller rocks tracks from outside.
 Restoring the hardwood floor is not a difficult task.
 It is rather easy but also depends majorly upon the severity of the damage done by scratching.
 By taking the help of some simple yet easy steps, you can conceal and repair the scratches and nicks in your hardwood floor, thus adding to the longest life for your wooden flooring.

 Wooden Staining Marker

 For making use of the wooden staining marker, first, wipe the area that is scratched.
 Then use a dampened rag that is soft and gently clean the surface of the hardwood to get rid of any of the excessive debris and dirt.
 Also, remember that there should be no debris and dirt inside of the scratch as well, which can be dealt with using a broom for hardwood floor, as well.

 Once you’ve cleaned the area, you are supposed to do a spot test first.
 Before using the marker on the area you need it, test the marker on any other area that is in disguise to check if the wood color matches well or not.
 Now, if you have a good match, then you can use it on your scratch comfortably.
-These stain markers are available in many different colors, and you can easily find them in paint stores, department stores, and hardware stores as well.
+These wooden stain markers are available in many different colors, and you can easily find them in paint stores, department stores, and hardware stores as well.

 After applying the marker on the stain, if you are sure and confident enough that you have got a good match, you can use the tip of the marker over the scratch many times.
 Moreover, if you feel like the color of the stained area looks lighter, then you do not need to worry.
 You can easily go over the area again and again, and if it gets darker, you can rub off the excess easily as well.